spalger/kibana-style-guide/Readme.md

 Crazy shit that you will probably never need.
 Stay away from it.

-## Getters and setters
+## Getters and Setters

+Feel free to use getters that are free from [side effects][sideeffect], like providing a length property for a collection class.

 Do not use setters, they cause more problems for people who try to use your software than they can solve.

-Feel free to use getters that are free from [side effects][sideeffect], like providing a length property for a collection class.

 [sideeffect]: http://en.wikipedia.org/wiki/Side_effect_(computer_science)